 What Do You Think about Google’s Rich Snippet Change?

-If you have any questions on how Google’s changes to Rich Snippets affect your business, let us know in the comments.
+If you have any questions on how Google’s changes to Rich Snippets affect your business, send us a quick email at email@example.com.